 Straight to the point: IMHO, here is the least that a lead or manager should do for his developers:

 – provide security and appreciation.
 As a lead, do your best to understand what your developers are thinking about their department.
 Avoid situations in which you mislead one of them to think you started disliking his or her work style.
-Don’t let the impression you plan things in secret (unless you really do) and don’t call one developer to your room regularly without telling the others what’s happening.
+Don’t let the impression you plan things in secret (unless you really do) and don’t call regularly one developer to a private room without telling the others what’s happening.
 Developers need to feel secure and don’t like being kept in the dark.
 It’s not the job security I’m talking about: it is the type of security given by the good relation with the team and the lead.
 If you don’t consider how they may feel about their stability within a team, don’t let yourself surprised by the low performance.

 – arrange periodic public reports and talks.
 Why not have a weekly 15 minutes meeting to let your team know your thoughts and progress?
 What happened during the week, what you think about what happened, what’s new and the others don’t know, what are the recruitment plans, what are the development plans, how are the current projects going, what is your version regarding that rumor spread through the company?
 If nothing happened, tell everyone that nothing interesting happened.
 A good habit of 15 minutes per week could make a difference between your department/company and the others.
 It’s a good time to encourage positive criticism, preferably with quick solutions from the persons bringing problems to public attention.

 – arrange periodic private talks and evaluations.
 Don’t let the developer prepare surprises for you.
 In a world where both good and bad programmers are headhunted continuously, it’s good to see their opinion about how things are going.
-Have a 20 minutes meeting every 3 months with each of your developers.
+Have at least a 20 minutes meeting every 3 months with each of your developers.
 Ask them how they feel about the recent changes (no matter which they are) and how they feel about the future.
 If possible, gather opinions from the other persons that are in touch with the developers (PMs, Marketing) and let them know what others think of the past 3 months’ work.
 Talk about the future, talk about technical thoughts, talk about anything – maybe even philosophy.
 Consult and let yourself consulted.
 Create a different, more serious context compared to the daily activity.
 Be honest, otherwise they’ll use dishonesty as a reason to leave.
 There’s a chance that they’ll be lying by letting you know that everything is perfect, while secretly planning to change boats.
 But that’s understandable: they need to secure a safe transfer.
 It’s a good time to encourage negative criticism and appreciate honest disapproval of your work or style.

 – help your team’s development.
 Try to get a budget for books and create a small library in the company.
 Encourage them to read and gather as much information as possible.
 Look online for job requirements of other companies and search those technologies online.
 Learn new things for yourself, while letting them know about them.
 Search for conferences and, even if it’s not in your power to finance their participation, let them know about the opportunity to join on their own.
 Be happy if developers work at home for external projects (as long as they don’t compete with your company), as supplementary work will bring them both experience and revenue.
 Don’t try to be “head of the class” all the time: it’s a lot more important to have a good team than to falsely assume you are the super-lead who reacts first.